 A more efficient utilisation is achieved by dynamic inter-RAT resource scheduling with optimised multi-RAT handover and interference coordination.
 Preferably, this is based on a centralised multi-RAT radio resource management.
 The signalling overhead can be reduced by decentralised strategies.

-For the joint utilisation of licensed and unlicensed spectrum, adaptive strategies are required such as cognitive radio concepts, in which co-existence with existing (e.g. analogue) services is studied.
+For the joint utilisation of licensed and unlicensed spectrum, adaptive strategies are required such as cognitive radio concepts, in which complete spectrum awareness, based on a combination of advanced SIGINT (Signal Intelligence) techniques and AI (Artificial Intelligence) mechanisms, is needed while co-existence with existing (e.g. analogue) services is studied.
 Such considerations and new concepts for spectrum licensing and reutilisation are particularly important in the context of new radio technologies such as the millimetre wave, optical wireless, and terahertz communications discussed below, which have a radically different interference footprint compared to conventional sub-6GHz communications.
 Their highly directional links and susceptibility to blockage reduce interference, which significantly increases the potential gains of spectrum sharing and simplifies its use [9].

 Spectrum reutilisation is supported by multi-RAT connectivity, which allows the UE (User Equipment) to choose the best RAT depending on the link qualities.
 This added diversity not only increases the performance due to better spectrum utilisation, it also makes the network more robust and resilient towards shadowing effects, hence improving the reliability and availability.
+On the other hand, spectrum awareness and reutilisation can help to increase security at radio-level, through detection and countermeasure of threats like RF jamming or spoofing.

 Future networks will support different services, enabled by network slicing based on a multi-RAT radio access.
 Multi-RAT connectivity can also make flexible use of licensed and unlicensed bands.
 E.g., data and voice traffic can be offloaded to WiFi or LTE small cells operating in unlicensed bands as an enhanced mobility concept.
 Hence, utilising unlicensed bands is important and technologies to bring the quality to the licensed spectrum level are open to study.
 This not only increases the overall throughput but also enables low latency.